$0 Singapore Foster Care Quick-Start Checklist

 For Children with Special or Medical Needs

 The MFEC is particularly valuable for foster children with ongoing medical conditions or developmental needs.
-A child requiring regular paediatric specialist appointments, physiotherapy, occupational therapy, or speech therapy through the public system will access those services under the MFEC without the foster family bearing the cost.
+For regular paediatric specialist appointments or therapy through the public system, confirm coverage and registration arrangements with your FCA before treatment.

-This is why the financial picture for fostering a child with special or medical needs looks more viable than many families initially assume.
-The higher monthly allowance (S$1,500 or S$1,800 depending on age) is paired with MFEC coverage that handles the medical costs which would otherwise be the most significant financial variable.
+This is why the financial picture for fostering a child with special or medical needs can look more viable than many families initially assume.
+The higher monthly allowance (S$1,500 or S$1,800 depending on age) is paired with the healthcare support described above; confirm how the MFEC applies to the child's needs.

 How to Use It

-The practical process is simple.
-When you attend a healthcare appointment for the foster child, bring the MFEC and the Letter of Identity.
-Present both at registration.
-The institution will process the visit under the exemption scheme rather than charging standard fees.
+When you attend a healthcare appointment for the foster child, bring the MFEC and the Letter of Identity if they have been provided, and follow the institution's registration instructions.

 Keep both documents somewhere accessible — you should not need to search for them in a medical situation.
 A physical copy alongside the child's other important documents, and a photograph of both on your phone, is a sensible precaution.

-If you have not received the MFEC within a few days of the placement being formalised, follow up with your Foster Care Worker.
-Delays occasionally occur in the administrative process, and knowing to chase it prevents a situation where you need the card urgently and do not have it.
+If you have not received the MFEC after the placement is formalised, follow up with your Foster Care Worker.

 A Note on the MFEC and Taxes